katarzyna-da-silva/writefreely-blog-dev-ops/README.md

 ```
 setting = runners = action

-an important command that will start actions runner and create the service:
+important command that will start actions runner and create the service:

 sudo ./svc.sh install